 - The student’s approach to you or the fellowships process is unprofessional.

 In these cases, you may wish to refer a student our office or to your colleagues.
-Feel free to reach out to Office of Global Programs and Fellowship to discuss any questions you may have.
+Feel free to reach out to Undergraduate Research and Fellowships to discuss any questions you may have.

 For some fellowships, students must receive the endorsement of their institution before they can apply.
 This is also called nomination.
-In these cases, the Office of Global Programs and Fellowships runs a preliminary internal competition.
+In these cases, Undergraduate Research and Fellowships runs a preliminary internal competition.
 You submit your letter by e-mail to firstname.lastname@example.org.
 You can often write one letter for a student for more than one fellowship.

 If a student is endorsed, you may need to submit your letter later through the on-line application portal for the fellowship.

-Feel free to reach out to the Office of Global Programs and Fellowships with any inquiries.
+Feel free to reach out to Undergraduate Research and Fellowships with any inquiries.